Article

 Despite safety and security challenges, Iranian Red Crescent Society staff and volunteers continue to provide lifesaving humanitarian services and do all they can to help civilians in an extremely volatile security environment, despite huge personal risks.

-For many years, the ICRC has been providing technical and material support to the Iranian Red Crescent Society as it further strengthens its humanitarian programming.
+For many years, the ICRC has provided technical and material support to the Iranian Red Crescent Society to help strengthen its humanitarian response capacity.

-• The ICRC has currently no humanitarian activity in prisons or other detention facilities in Iran.
-We also don’t have the possibility to confirm if your relative is detained nor help pass family news.
+• The ICRC currently has no humanitarian activity in prisons or other detention facilities in Iran, nor does it have the possibility to directly confirm detention or pass family news.

 • The ICRC is not a political organization and has no power to stop wars.
 Our role is to help people affected by conflict and remind all sides to respect the rules of war and protect civilians.